jakwuh/webtip/tips/26-10-2017/Readme.md

 Whoa!
 Looking back and seeing all the big job we've done together inspires me a lot.
-Sure, together - because **100** tips written day-by-day can't be possible without your support, my readers.
+Sure, together - because **100** tips written day-by-day can't be possible without your support.
 I'm truly happy for that.

 Back then, at [**50th**][1] tip I've described all those aims I've set myself.
 There are: